 Vision Statement or Action Status Summary Feedback

+·

-Objective: Increase the ease and safety of pedestrian crossing at key locations along the City's borders.
+Objective: Increase the ease and safety of pec destrian crossing at key location ns along the City's borders.

 Work with Woodward Avenue Association

 and adjacent communities to improve

 pedestrian crossings as identified in the

 Complete Streets Chapter Ongoing Retain

-Objective: Maintain and improve existing road Is within the City and along its borders to improve transportatior
+Objective: Maintain and improve existing road as within the City and along its borders to improve transportation

 options for all users.
+1

 Ensure that street upgrades remain a key

-element of the City's Capital Improvement
+element of the City's Capital Improvement D

 Plan. ?
 Retain

 Work with adjacent communities and road

+•

 agencies to plan road improvements as

 described in the Complete Streets Chapter.
+Ongelie Dot-i-

 Incorporate improvements in the CIP.
 Ongoing Retain

-Implement bike routes as described in the Ongoing NELdIII
+Implement bike routes as described in the

 Complete Streets Chapter.
-Incorporate
+Incorporate Defeat

 improvements in the CIP.
 Accomplished Refresh

-Objective: Reconstruct uncurbed streets with Neilesii
+Objective: Reconstruct uncurbed streets with rolled curbs.

 Evaluate replacing uncurbed streets as an

 element of the CIP Ongoing Retain

-Objective: Continue to promote slower vehicle
+Objective: Continue to promote slower vehicle e speeds on residential streets through traffic enforcement and

-traffic calming measures. e species on residential suffets
+traffic calming measures.

 Follow the recommendations in the

 Complete Streets Chapter.
 In Process/Ongoing Retain

-Objective: Discourage parking between the sid
+Objective: Discourage parking between the sign dewalk and the street

 Evaluate streets where parking between the

 sidewalk and the street is a problem; assess

 whether adequate on-street parking is

 available.
 Explore opportunities to improve

 right-of-way plantings that discourage

 parking.
 Not enforced Refresh

-· •

-Objective: Discourage and/or prohibit obtrusi ve, unsightly utility structures i n the right-of-way.
+Objective: Discourage and/or prohibit obtrusi ve, unsightly utility structures i in the right-of-way.

 Work with cable/internet providers to

 develop sensitive design standards for

 equipment cabinets in the street right-of-

 way Ongoing Retain

-CTIONS/GOALS TO INCLUDE?
+OTHER A CTIONS/GOALS TO INCLUDE?

 Ongoing solar ordinance debate needs to be p part of the Master Plan.

+- 5- 5

-MoGo Bike Share stations are an opportunity to better connect with other of enters of activity
+MoGo Bike Share stations are an opportunity to better connect with other of centers of activity

+,

-Diversity Equity Inclusion Plan is very importa • aspire to be a place that is
+Diversity Equity Inclusion Plan is very importa nt to this process - continue to aspire to be a place that is

-welcoming and for people to aspire to live her e
+welcoming and for people to aspire to live her re

 Better gathering spots in parks.
 More inviting

-טפונפו אפנוופווווא אטוגי וו אפוראי ואטוב וואונווא
+and the second second

-Consider any other locations for senior center, resident apartments, City Hall
+Consider any other locations for senior center r, resident apartments, City Ha II